Coppa Presidente de la Republica

 - Brabham BT38 [26?]
 (Tom Klausler): New for Motul Rondel Racing in May 1972, replacing BT38/11, and raced by Carlos Reutemann.
 Also raced by Gerry Birrell at Albi, when Reutemann was away racing in the Canadian GP.
 Reutemann left the Rondel team after the Hockenheim race at the beginning of October, following a disagreement over engines, and the car was raced by Ronnie Peterson in the Brazilian F2 series.
 Sold by Rondel to Tom Klausler (Palatine, IL) for Formula B in 1973, and won at Trois-Rivières in September.
 Then advertised by Roy Witz (Arlington Heights, IL) in mid-1974, then sold to John Kowalski (Berea, OH) for Formula Atlantic in 1975.
 Kowalski advertised it in December 1975 as "ex Klausler", still with its "big valve Hart" engine.
 Used by Kowalski in early 1976, but he then upgraded to a newer Lola T360.
 The Brabham is believed to have gone to Dr Mike Orgel (Ladue, MO), who raced a Brabham BT38 in Formula B and then Formula Atlantic in SCCA Midwest Division events from 1977 to 1980.
 After driving in Regionals in 1977, he won the MidDiv Regional title in 1978, and scored 10 points in Nationals that year.
 He did not appear in the points table for 1979, but scored one point in 1980 in a Brabham BT38.
 It would then be the "ex-Peterson" car acquired at some point from Orgel by Bob Willis (St Louis, MO), who also owned the Rondel sister car BT38/14.

 - Brabham BT38B (Bill Brack): Fred Opert entered Brabham BT38s for a number of different drivers, and it appears that he had a regular hire car through 1972 and 1973.
 However, the more we learn about BT38Bs, and about the ex-F2 BT38s that arrives in the US, the more the evidence of this hire car evaporates.
 As Nick Craw, Peter Knoll and Jonathan Farkas remained very close to Fred Opert Racing in those two seasons, it is hard to be certain about how their cars were used.
 This hire car is assumed for now to be the car raced by Ric Forest at Sanair in May 1972, and may then be the car raced by Bill Brack in Caracas in early 1973.
 It may then be the car raced by Chris Gleason at Watkins Glen in October 1973.
+However, these could have been two or three different cars, depending on what Opert had in stock at each time.
 Subsequent history unknown.

 - March 722 (Freddy van Beuren): Chuck Dietrich (Sandusky, OH) raced a blue-and-white #30 or #31 March 722 in CenDiv and NEDiv Formula B and some Pro races in 1972.
 Photographs suggest this was the car raced by Freddy van Beuren in the Formula B race at Caracas in February 1973.
 Subsequent history unknown.